containers/podman/docs/podman-stop.1.md

 ## DESCRIPTION
 Stops one or more containers.
 You may use container IDs or names as input.
 The **--timeout** switch allows you to specify the number of seconds to wait before forcibly stopping the container after the stop command is issued to the container.
 The default is 10 seconds.
+By default, containers are stopped with SIGTERM and then SIGKILL after the timeout.
+The SIGTERM default can be overridden by the image used to create the container and also via command line when creating the container.

 ## OPTIONS